The Arab American Scholarship Foundation Program

 - Application form

 - Two letters of recommendations.
 Letters should be from faculty members familiar with the student’s character and academic performance.
 Letters must be recent and must be on letterhead of the institution.

 - A copy of your current Student Aid Report (SAR).
 Report must include the EFC number (expected family contribution).
 The EFC number is an essential part of the scholarship selection process.
 To obtain the SAR with the EFC, you must submit your Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
 You can submit your application on the internet at www.fafsa.ed.gov.
-Submit your FAFSA as soon as possible so that you can receive your SAR in time to meet the deadline.
+Submit your FAFSA as soon as possible so that you can receive your SAR on time to meet the deadline.

 - A 500-word essay: We live today in a diverse society comprised of people from different ethnic backgrounds, creeds and countries of origin.
 Describe how important it is to embrace diversity while maintaining a sense of pride in your ancestral heritage.
-Off-topics will cost points, please adhere to the subject.